openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 **Configuring Dependencies in audio_config.hcs**

-Configure dependencies between the codec, platform, DAI, DSP, and accessory for the audio_card device.
+Configure dependencies between the codec, platform, DAI, DSP, and accessory for the audio adapters.

 The code snippet is as follows: